-- 4.14.
-NES-F sets out requirements for carrying out activities identified as posing a risk to the health of freshwater and freshwater ecosystems, and to ensure the objectives and policies within the National Policy Statement for Freshwater Management are met. - 4.15.
-There are no wetland areas near the proposed allotments which would trigger the requirement for consent under the NES-F. - 4.16.
+- 4.15.
+NES-F sets out requirements for carrying out activities identified as posing a risk to the health of freshwater and freshwater ecosystems, and to ensure the objectives and policies within the National Policy Statement for Freshwater Management are met. - 4.16.
+Kaikino Swamp is located to the south of the site, which is shown to include some wetland areas.
+The proposal will not alter the built development within the lots, with the proposal resulting in the existing use of the site remaining.
+As such, it is considered that the proposal will not create any adverse effects on the wetland areas within the surrounding environment and will not alter nay hydrological connections with the wetland areas.
+The proposal does not involve works within river beds nor will the proposal alter any fish passage.

+4.17.
 As such, it is considered that the proposal is Permitted in terms of this regulation.